Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - Are we testing if something is even possible at all?
 Should we MVP?
     - How important is it to get perfect?
     - Any downstream effects?

+### Anlytics questions
+Finding out what analytics is possible:
+- What data do we have / can we easily get / would be more difficult to get but still possible.
+- Understand and communicate the context of the data
+  - What does this data mean and what does it capture?
+  - What can we then do with this data - any metrics?
+  - What can we not do with this data that they might want to see?
+Explain what it would take to get to that level of analysis - e.g. modelling, work with Tech etc.
+  - Always close of by asking what KPI’s does the stakeholder want to see?

 ### Delivery process
 - Have ticket with requirements.
 Potentially detailed with: